 The model includes three dimensions: car-following, conflict detection and reaction, and misperception.
 The aim of the model is to provide an experimental lab that allows to envision future traffic systems.
+In particular, future advanced driverassistance systems will modify the behavior of human drivers, and we will also study the coexistence of human drivers and autonomous vehicles.
 This implies that the model cannot fully be calibrated to statistical data.
 In fact, the purpose of the model is to generate artificial data of novel traffic systems that do not yet exist.
 However, calibration needs to be discussed in the context of suitable benchmarks.
 Our model will deviate from these benchmarks, and it can be compared to them.

-- Car-following models of autonomous vehicles may deviate from current traffic data due to the increased capabilities of the vehicles and their flexible and partially unknown future design.
-Benchmark models can be calibrated from either aggregate or disaggregate traffic data (see, e.g., [5], [28], [29], [30], [31]). - Conflict detection and reaction is captured by a stylized model in this paper.
+- Car-following models can be calibrated from either aggregate or disaggregate traffic data (see, e.g., [5], [28], [29], [30], [31]).
+These may also serve as benchmark models of autonomous vehicles; however, their behavior will deviate from current traffic data due to the increased capabilities of the vehicles and their flexible and partially unknown future design. - Conflict detection and reaction is captured by a stylized model in this paper.
 A benchmark can be estimated on the basis of similar methodologies previously suggested for gap-acceptance models (see, e.g., [19], [20], [21]). - Perception errors of human drivers could be estimated on the basis of statistical data (see, e.g., [32], [33]).
-In contrast, the size of perception errors of autonomous vehicles will be governed by both gradual improvements of technology and the financial resources allocated to safety features of vehicles.
+In the future, the size of these errors may be further reduced by improved technology, e.g., advanced driver-assistance systems.